matter-labs/zksync/docs/protocol.md

 User provides `account_id` and token address (zero address for ETH), token id is determined using governance contract and owner is determined using transaction sender.

-Provide the proper Ether amount in transaction value field. value >= tx.gas_price * fee_gas_price_multiplier * base_tx_gas, where
-- fee_gas_price_multiplier = 2 - comission coeffictient
-- base_tx_gas = 170000 - base gas for full exit transaction.

-Fee will be accumulated on the validators balance after she commit the block that contains this operation.

 ##### Example